About

 Reports and investigations

-Produced on issues related to IFFs by participating journalists and independent newsrooms since 2014.
+Produced on issues related to IFFs by participating journalists and independent newsrooms since 2010.

-How this programme is funded
+How this programme was funded

 Norad – the Norwegian Agency for Development Cooperation – is a professional body under the Ministry of Foreign Affairs (MFA) in Norway.
 Together with their partners and on behalf of Norway, Norad strives for a greener future in a world without poverty.
 It believes human rights must be respected, and none left out.
 By way of knowledge and cooperation, Norad ensures that the funds of Norwegian development aid contribute to global development.